March 7, 2019 at 7:48 pm #37604

 Here’s a shot I took of the Lower Yosemite Falls in Yosemite National Park.
 It was late in the year and most of the color was gone from the trees, but right near the falls there was still some foliage.
 I wish I could have figured out a better way to portray how big and impressive this location is.
 As you can see in the unedited version, there were a number of people climbing on the rocks and that definitely puts things in perspective as far as the size of the falls is concerned, but they were so random that I felt they distracted from the scene instead of enhancing it, so I edited them out.
 Yosemite is an amazing location and as usual when I come away from photographing in such a place, I’m always thinking of how I could have done better.
 But I guess that’s what keeps us motivated to keep on learning!

-- This topic was modified 2 weeks, 4 days ago by Dan Cope.
+- This topic was modified 51 years, 9 months ago by .

 One thing I would try is leaving one of the groups of people in the picture to show size/grandeur of the falls, and help draw your attention to something.
 And maybe filling the frame more by getting a slightly closer and more below angle would help.